ustclug/101strap/README.md

 + If you need to automate the process of generating an image, compressing it, and converting it to an OVA file, you can run the above commands directly.

-+ If you only want to automate the process of generating a .img image, you can modify the last line of the Dockerfile to:
++ If you only want to automate the process of generating a .qcow2 image, you can modify the last line of the Dockerfile to:

   ```dockerfile
   CMD ["/bin/bash", "/srv/101strap_img"]